Ankr-network/ankr-docs/docs/earn/liquid-staking/dot/dot-liquid-staking-overview.md

 ---
-title: Polkadot Liquid Staking
+title: Overview
-id: introduction
+id: overview
 ---

+# Polkadot Liquid Staking

 Polkadot Staking uses nominated proof-of-stake (NPoS) as its foundation consensus mechanism.
 By staking DOT on the Polkadot blockchain, participants earn rewards and help to bring security to the network.